-- 3.1.2 The wide spectrum of foundation and advanced courses built around the theme special education is signified by an unravelled variety of courses on human development; cognitive, social, and sensory skills; education and interventions for people with disabilities; social issues and integration; leisure and healthcare support. - a) The Foundation Courses provide students with a comprehensive understanding of the categories of disability and impacts on the individual, delivery, and values of special education services, and the need of family and community engagement.
-They help students ease into the programme, build an essential and broad knowledge base of special education, and prepare for the Advanced Courses in their later years of study. - b) The Advanced Courses, on the other hand, serve the purpose of developing a more comprehensive professional knowledge of special education.
-They are designed for mastery of the practices, in which students will explore the assessment and intervention techniques necessary to be competent practitioners in community and education-related services.
-They also empower students to become critical thinkers within the discipline.
+- 3.1.2 The wide spectrum of major courses is built around the theme of special education and include a variety of courses on human development; cognitive, social, and sensory skills; education and interventions for people with disabilities; social issues and integration; leisure and healthcare support. - a) The foundation courses provide students with a comprehensive understanding of the categories of disability and impacts on the individual, delivery and values of special education services, and the need of family and community engagement.
+They help students ease into the programme, build an essential and broad knowledge base of special education, and prepare for the Advanced Courses in their later years of study. - b) The advanced courses serve the purpose of developing more comprehensive professional knowledge of special education.
+They are designed for mastery of the practices, in which students will explore the assessment and intervention techniques necessary to be competent practitioners in community and educationrelated services. - c) The Major Interdisciplinary Course serves to embrace the general trend of an interdisciplinary learning approach, students will investigate issues on sex, inclusion and rights of individuals with special needs in individual, social, and legal perspectives. - d) Practicum is an integral part of the BA(SE) curriculum that bridges classroom learning and practice realities.
+Students are required to undertake a 200-hour practicum in community-based centres and/or schools.
+Students will conduct practicum in Semester 2 of Year 3.
+They will be guided through the process by assigned practicum supervisors.
+It is expected that students will reflect on and apply learned theories, principles and strategies in a real work setting related to special education, to deepen their understanding of effective skills in serving people with special needs.